Report from Hoople: P. D. Q. Bach on the Air

-Report from Hoople: P. D. Q. Bach on the Air was released on Vanguard Records in 1967.
-It is set up as a radio broadcast of the music of P. D. Q. Bach with Professor Peter Schickele as the DJ.
+Report from Hoople: P.D.Q.
+Bach on the Air was released on Vanguard Records in 1967.
+It is set up as a radio broadcast of the music of P.D.Q.
+Bach with Professor Peter Schickele as the DJ.

-In addition to P. D. Q. Bach music, the record includes "New Horizons in Music Appreciation", a piece in which Schickele and Robert Dennis do a play-by-play on a performance of the first movement of Beethoven's Fifth Symphony as if it were a baseball game.
+In addition to P.D.Q.
+Bach music, the record includes "New Horizons in Music Appreciation", a piece in which Schickele and Robert Dennis do a play-by-play on a performance of the first movement of Beethoven's Fifth Symphony as if it were a sports game.

 On the back cover, Schickele thanks "members of his graduate seminar in Accidental Originality" including future famous composer Philip Glass.